WikiLeaks: United States criminal investigations

 The US Justice Department began a criminal investigation of WikiLeaks and Julian Assange soon after the leak of diplomatic cables in 2010 began.
 The Washington Post reported that the department was considering charges under the Espionage Act of 1917, an action which former prosecutors characterised as "difficult" because of First Amendment protections for the press.
-Several Supreme Court cases (e.g. Bartnicki v.
-Vopper) have established previously that the American Constitution protects the re-publication of illegally gained information provided the publishers did not themselves violate any laws in acquiring it.
+Several Supreme Court cases, while not conclusive, (e.g. Bartnicki v.
+Vopper) have established that the American Constitution protects the re-publication of illegally gained information provided the publishers did not themselves violate any laws in acquiring it.
+The question of criminal punishment or a civil injunction after publication, like in the WikiLeaks case, is less established.

-Regarding legal threats against WikiLeaks and Assange, legal expert Ben Saul said that Assange is the target of a global smear campaign to demonise him as a criminal or as a terrorist, without any legal basis.
-The US Center for Constitutional Rights issued a statement expressing alarm at the "multiple examples of legal overreach and irregularities" in his arrest.

 In 2010, the NSA added Assange to its Manhunting Timeline.
-By August 2010, the Pentagon had concluded that the Afghan War documents leak broke the law.
+In August 2010, the Pentagon had concluded that the Afghan War documents leak broke the law.
 A letter from the Department of Defence general counsel said that "it is the view of the Department of Defence that WikiLeaks obtained this material in circumstances that constitute a violation of US law, and that as long as WikiLeaks holds this material, the violation of the law is ongoing."

-In 2011, a WikiLeaks volunteer became an FBI informant and Google was served with search warrants for the contents of two WikiLeaks volunteers' email accounts.
-The NSA discussed categorising WikiLeaks as a "malicious foreign actor" for surveillance purposes.
+In November 2010, Harold Koh, the Legal Adviser of the Department of State, wrote that the United States diplomatic cables leak "were provided in violation of US law and without regard for the grave consequences of this action" and "as long as WikiLeaks holds such material, the violation of the law is ongoing".

 On 14 December 2010 the United States Department of Justice issued a subpoena directing Twitter to provide information for accounts registered to or associated with WikiLeaks.
 Twitter decided to notify its users.

+In 2011 a WikiLeaks volunteer became an FBI informant and Google was served with search warrants for the contents of email accounts belonging to WikiLeaks volunteers Herbert Snorrason and Smari McCarthy.
+The NSA discussed categorising WikiLeaks as a "malicious foreign actor" for surveillance purposes.

+In March 2012, Google was served with search warrants for the contents of email accounts and other information belonging to WikiLeaks staff members Sarah Harrison, Joseph Farrell, and Kristinn Hrafnsson as part of a criminal investigation with alleged offences including espionage, conspiracy to commit espionage, the theft or conversion of property belonging to the United States government, violation of the Computer Fraud and Abuse Act, and criminal conspiracy.
+According to Daniel Domscheit-Berg in 2010, the WikiLeaks email accounts for Kristinn Hrafnsson and a young WikiLeaks staffer had automatically forwarded to their Google account, opening the organisation to surveillance risks.